-Custom fiberglass shell and a new EPS foam layers keeps the weight down, and allows for a lower profile, which makes for a fantastic overall look.
-Add in the custom graphics, chrome trim and a quilted liner, and you’ve got yourself a modern classic.
+Custom fiberglass shell and a new EPS foam layers keep the weight down and allow for a lower profile, which makes for a fantastic overall look.
+Add in the custom graphics, chrome trim, and a quilted liner, and you’ve got yourself a modern classic.
 Comes with a five-year warranty.

 You can find the Bell Custom 500 for about $120 online.